BioBoost/course_programming_from_base_to_ace/docs/01_introduction_to_computer_programming/slides-chapter-01.md

 ### Writing Software

-- As a programmer you will need to know how a computer works
+- As a programmer you will need to know a bit how a computer works
 - Writing software =
   - **describing processes and procedures**
   - **authoring of algorithms**